barryclark/jekyll-now/pages/study/zen/coin-lost-river.md

 ## Very literally: the coin

 I drop a coin in the river, it is lost.
-It is though?
-I know where it is.
+Is it though?
+I __know__ where it is.
 It is in the river!
-Nothing is ever lost, it's in the river!
+Nothing is ever lost, everything is in the river.